grepeverything/Solana-Paper-Wallet-with-Staking/README.md

 - A copy of this guide

 ## Create the Live USB
 Install [Tails OS](https://tails.net/install/index.en.html) on the high-quality USB (8GB or larger) and enable [Persistent Storage](https://tails.net/doc/persistent_storage/index.en.html) for the Persistent Folder only.
-Disable all networking in Tails settings and set a strong passphrase (e.g., `Margaret_Thatcher_is_100%_Sexy!`).
+Disable all networking in additional settings and set a strong passphrase (e.g., `Margaret_Thatcher_is_100%_Sexy!`).

 Transfer files from the Data USB to the Persistent folder:
 - `hot-wallet.json`